 I trained at The Minster Centre and I hold a BACP-accredited Diploma in Integrative Counselling.

-In order to develop my professional practice I regularly attend BACP and UKCP-accredited training courses and conferences with some of the leading authorities on neuroscience, attachment and trauma.
+In order to develop my professional practice I regularly attend BACP and UKCP-accredited training courses and national conferences held by some of the leading authorities on neuroscience, attachment and trauma.
 My core training has included humanistic therapy, psychodynamic therapy, relational psychotherapy and body psychotherapy.

 In addition, I have trained in Couples Therapy at NAOS Institute; Bereavement Counselling at CRUSE; Internal Family Systems with Dr Claire Rabin; Encounter-Centred Couples Therapy with Hedy Schleifer; Imago Dialogue with Harville Hendrix and Jungian Sand Play Therapy with Molly Wolfe.

 I am a registered Member of the British Association for Counselling and Psychotherapy (BACP) and I abide by their ethical framework for Good Practice in counselling and psychotherapy.